State and Federal Grants

 Top 10% Scholarship Program

-The Top 10% Scholarship Program is available for Renewal student awards only beginning with teh 2015-2016 academic year.
-Only students who graduated in the top ten (10) percent of their high scholl class with a previous Initial Top 10% award may qualify.
+Students who graduate in the top ten (10) percent of their high school class may qualify for the Top 10% Scholarship Program.
 Students will be awarded on a first-come, first-served basis until available funds have been spent.
+To be eligible for the first year, students must:

 To qualify for renewal, provided funding is available, students must:

-- Complete a FAFSA or TASFA by March 15 (processed and cannot be in a reject status);
+- Complete a FAFSA by March 15 (processed and cannot be in a reject status);

 - Successfully complete thirty (30) semester credit hours in the previous year;